Stagyrite/streem/README.md

 ## Streem documentation

-The Streem documentation is available [doc](online).
+The Streem documentation is available [online](doc).
 It covers usage, language features, standard and math libraries.

 ## Compiling